-PM Jacinda Ardern to speak after Mana in Mahi milestone
+PM Jacinda Ardern focuses on Govt work support as National reviews tax policy and Cost of Living Payment hiccups continue

 Prime Minister Jacinda Ardern is marking a milestone for one of the Government's key skills and training initiatives today amid dealing with hiccups in the Cost of Living programme and ongoing worker shortage issues.

-Ardern will speak to media at about 10.45am after marking Mana in Mahi, a wage subsidy programme designed to try to get the long-term unemployed off benefits and into work and training.
+Ardern fronted media this morning after marking Mana in Mahi, a wage subsidy programme designed to try to get the long-term unemployed off benefits and into work and training.

+As well as talking about the programme, she was also asked about New Zealand's response to the monkeybox outbreak, youth crime and the Government's reaction to National's decision to drop its tax policies.

+On the latter, Ardern said that that was not a question for them, instead it was a questions for voters to answer.

+Countries with vaccines got them after they recorded cases.
+Now New Zealand had cases the chances of getting vaccines increased.
+The main tools at the moment contact tracing and isolating, and a vaccine would support that.

+And on youth crime, Ardern said there had been a decline in youth court appearances.
+But she did accept there had been a spike in retail crime and ram raids.

-The programme has now seen 5000 people supported into jobs, exceeding the 4000 target in 2019.
+Meanwhile, the Mana in Mahi programme has now seen 5000 people supported into jobs, exceeding the 4000 target in 2019.
 Three quarters of the participants who had been on a benefit for two or more years had not back on the benefit since completing the Mana in Mahi programme, and 89 per cent of those who were also doing training were working towards a qualification at NZQA level 3 or higher

 "Mana in Mahi, along with the Government's suite of employment programmes, have helped to support our recovery from Covid-19 and remain a critical part of our plan to manage labour market impacts on those looking for work," Ardern said.